xNifty/SMF-Market/README.md

 Copyright
 ------
 SMF Market - simple item marketplace tied into SMF
 Copyright (C) {2015} Ryan 'iBeNifty' Malacina

-I ask that you do not modify the footer in any way.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Please, I am still learning all about this.
-If you notice a vulnerability, etc. please contact me so I can learn how to prevent it in the future.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 I ask that you do not modify the footer in any way.